-ICHL 102 Japanese II for Hospitality and Tourism Industry
+ICHL 102 Japanese II for Hospitality and Tourism Industry Prerequisite(s): ICHL 101

 Elements of fundamental grammar and basic vocabulary allowing students to express, request, and understand basic information, read simple short texts, and write at a simple-sentence level related to basic interactions with customers, clients, and colleagues in the tourism and hospitality industry.
 Continuation of level 1 - ICHL 101.